Frequently Asked Questions

 Yes, we can take wheelchairs on board but, unfortunately, not containing the occupant.
 Shore landings are not suitable for wheelchairs.

-Yes, we are happy to have dogs on the boats, providing they are kept on a lead.
+Yes, we are happy to have dogs on the boats, providing they are kept under control on a lead and kept away from the Bird nesting sites at all times.

 Unfortunately, no lunch or snacks are provided on the boats but passengers may bring their own packed lunch, snacks and drinks.